gallsteam/gallsguide/docs/README.md

-# Welcome
+# Getting Started

 !> Please contact **moore-john@galls.com** for any problems or suggestions.

-The Galls front-end is built on the Bootstrap Framework and you can take advantage of most functionality seen in their [documentation](http://getbootstrap.com/css/)
+The Galls front-end is built on the Bootstrap Framework and you can take advantage of most functionality seen in their [documentation](http://getbootstrap.com/css/).
+Please read and familiarize yourself with the CSS and components.

+## Downloads
+Coming soon.

 # Fonts